 I find it fitting that I want to open my first post of 2013 by discussing something I wrote about exactly a year ago in my first post of 2012: Rape, sexual assault/violence, and gender.
 It's not a happy post, nor is it as upbeat of a subject as I usually write about.
 However, it is incredibly important.
-The context for this post arose out of the December 16th gang rape, assault, and murder of a 23-year-old female physiotherapy student in India.
+The context for this post arose out of the infamous December 16th, 2013 gang rape, assault, and murder of a 23-year-old female physiotherapy student in India.
 You can get the details of what happened as well as the aftermath on a good friend's Tumblr page.
 She also describes some of the protests taking place in India, South Asia, and across the world in solidarity against rape.
 But I do not need to lecture about gender/sexual violence either in India or in Lebanon.

 No, what I aim to do with this post is remind.
 And talk about some people who never get the kind of recognition they deserve.
 I'm talking about the good men out there.

 A few days ago, I posted this Tweet: